-or be identified via the health setting as being potentially eligible.
-Participants that self-refer into the program will still need to have an eligibility assessment by a healthcare provider and be provided with a request for a low-dose CT scan.
+Potential participants may self-identify or be identified by a healthcare provider or via the health setting.
+Potential participants will need to have an eligibility assessment by a healthcare provider and be provided with a request for a low-dose CT scan by an authorised practitioner.